UAMS

 Arkansas Children’s Hospital

 Children are at the center of everything we do.
-Arkansas Children’s Hospital (ACH) is part of the only hospital system in the state solely dedicated to caring for children, which allows the organization to uniquely shape the landscape of pediatric care in Arkansas.
+Arkansas Children’s Hospital (ACH) is part of the only hospital system in the state solely dedicated to caring for children, uniquely shaping the landscape of pediatric care in Arkansas.

-As Champions for Children, Arkansas Children’s Hospital has joined the elite 6 percent of hospitals in the world that have Magnet Status.
-Magnet recognition from the American Nurses Credentialing Center (ANCC) is the most prestigious distinction a healthcare organization can receive for nursing excellence and quality patient outcomes.
+As Champions for Children, Arkansas Children’s Hospital has joined the elite 8 percent of hospitals in the world that have Magnet Status.
+This recognition from the American Nurses Credentialing Center (ANCC) is the most prestigious distinction a healthcare organization can receive for nursing excellence and quality patient outcomes.

 Arkansas Children’s is driven by four core values: safety, teamwork, compassion and excellence.
 These values inform every decision and every action, from the aggressive pursuit of zero hospital infections to treating each family with dignity, kindness and concern.
 These core values fundamentally guide our work at Arkansas Children’s.